kaibr/bitcoin-s-verification/journal.md

 [Internal] Please inform the authors of Inox about this message
 ```

+Unfortunately there is neither a line number nor a file name in the output.

 Lets convert our longs from eg. `-9223372036854775808L` to `BigInt("-9223372036854775808")`.